giovannisciortino/giovannisciortino.github.io/_posts/2015-07-06-flume_import_apache_logs_in_hadoop_hdfs.md

 ---
 layout: post
-title:  "Flume: Import apache logs in hadoop hdfs
+title:  "Flume: Import apache logs in hadoop hdfs"
-"
+tags: [apache, flume, linux]

 ---

 Flume is a project of the Apache Software Foundation used to import stream of data to a centralized data store.
 In hadoop environments Flume is used to import data into hadoop clusters from different data sources.